nubenetes/awesome-kubernetes/docs/managed-kubernetes-in-public-cloud.md

 * [cloud.google.com: How to do multi-cluster Kubernetes in the real world—one GKE shop’s approach](https://cloud.google.com/blog/products/containers-kubernetes/multi-cluster-kubernetes-with-gke-at-geotab)
 * [cloud.google.com: Know more, spend less: how GKE cost optimization insights help you optimize Kubernetes](https://cloud.google.com/blog/products/containers-kubernetes/gke-cost-optimization-insights-now-ga)
 * [medium.com/@glen.yu: Getting started with eBPF and Cilium on GKE](https://medium.com/@glen.yu/getting-started-with-ebpf-and-cilium-on-gke-6553c5d7e02a) Through Cilium, users can add functionality such as encryption and L7 network policy enforcement previously only available in a service mesh — but without the operational complexity of having to manage one.
+* [medium.com/@glen.yu: NGINX Ingress or GKE Ingress?](https://medium.com/@glen.yu/nginx-ingress-or-gke-ingress-d87dd9db504c) There are tons of ingress controllers out there in the Kubernetes ecosystem, so how do we know which one is right for you?
+In this article, you will learn the differences between the NGINX and GKE Ingress.

 ## IKS IBM Cloud Kubernetes Service
 - [IKS](https://www.ibm.com/cloud/kubernetes-service)